fbargaglistoffi/NetworkCausalTree/paper/paper.md

 ---
-title: 'NetworkCausalTree: an R package for estimating heterogeneous effects under interference'
+title: 'NetworkCausalTree: An R package for interpretable discovery and inference of heterogeneous treatment effects under network interference'
 tags:
   - R
   - TODO